 initial configuration files called

-Copying and editing example configs from ${instDir}/etc/
+Copying and editing example configs from ${instDir}/etc/ is

 the fastest and the easiest way to start.